adamghill/alldjango.com/content/articles/optimize-the-django-orm.md

 print("connection.queries", connection.queries)
 ```

+## Explain me the sql

+Django also has [explain()](https://docs.djangoproject.com/en/stable/ref/models/querysets/#explain) "which details how the database would execute the query, including any indexes or joins that would be used".
+I've only used this for PostgreSQL, but it is supported for most database backends except for Oracle.

+`Explain` can give you detailed insight into performance problems, but it can also be a little obtuse to read the query plan.
+Luckily, [explain.depesz.com](https://explain.depesz.com/) can make the plan more readable.
+For really gnarly problems, [pgMustard](https://www.pgmustard.com/) allows 5 free `EXPLAIN` analyses, and the paid plan is very reasonable for a business that prioritizes database performance, but can't afford a specialized DBA.

 ## The one Toolbar to rule them all

 If your code is called from a view, the easiest way to start deciphering what SQL is generated is installing [Django Debug Toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/).
 DDT provides an unbelievably helpful diagnostic tool which shows all of the SQL queries being run, how many are similar to each other and how many are duplicated.
-You can also look at the query plan for each SQL query and dig into why it might be slow.
+You can also look at the query plan (similar to the output from `explain()`) for each SQL query and dig into why it might be slow.

+## Silky smooth profiling

+If you're using Django as an API (e.g. using `Django REST Framework`), `Django Debug Toolbar` won't be as useful because it requires a template to show its debugging panels. [`django-silk`](https://github.com/jazzband/django-silk) can be used in those instances to get some of the same generated SQL for each of your endpoints.

 ## Select and prefetch *all* the relateds

-One thing to realize is that Django's ORM is pretty lazy by default.
+One thing to realize is that Django's ORM is "lazy" by default.
 It will not run queries until the result has been asked for (either in code or directly in a view).
 It also won't join models by their ForeignKeys until needed.
 Those are beneficial optimizations, however they can bite you if you don't realize.

 ```python
 # views.py